appvia/tako/README.md

 - It re-generated the kubernetes manifests for the `local` and `stage` deployment environments.

 **Kube Notes**
-> To accommodate the `db` service _Kev_ uses the [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) Kubernetes resource as it requires persistent storage.
+> To accommodate the `db` service, _Kev_ uses the [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) Kubernetes resource as the `db` service requires persistent storage.

 > _Kev_ uses the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resource to provide the `db` service with the required `db_data` volume it needs to store data.